abhilipsasahoo03/My-Hashnode-Articles/clh86knnh000109mg5uir4um2.md

 James Q Quick is a JavaScript developer, Keynote Speaker, Teacher, Content Creator, and YouTuber.

-He began with his introduction and past experience of how he had initially never put thought into being a Tech Evangelist, but eventually got pulled into it, thereby realising it's a great way to build personal brand, hain exposure and money.
+He began with his introduction and past experience of how he had initially never put thought into being a Tech Evangelist, but eventually got pulled into it, thereby realising it's a great way to build personal brand, gain exposure and money.

-This blog will basically majorly focus on the Q&A session that were asked during the entire session.
+This blog will majorly focus on the Q&A session, a brief summary of answer to each question that was asked during the entire session.

 # Q&A